CaiB/CH32V003-Architecture-Exploration/README.md

 > `--time <ms>`
 > Sample for \<ms\> milliseconds, then quit.

 Even though this should just control how long the capture is, it didn't work until I added `time=true` to the csv [output format params](https://sigrok.org/wiki/File_format:Csv).
 Otherwise it just captured indefinitely.
+Then once I enabled triggering, I could never get time to work again, it always just captures indefinitely.

+I seem to always get data corruption near the end of the sampling period, regardless of how long I make it.
+Channels just get swapped randomly.
+What excellent high quality software.